robotic-esp/latexpresents/readme.md

 %...
 \end{document}
 ```
-LaTeXPresents requires the Beamer options `t` and `12pt` and is mainly developed/tested on the `16:9` aspect ratio, but the other ratios will work (in theory).
+LaTeXPresents is developed/tested with `12pt` font and an `16:9` aspect ratio (sometimes 4:3).
+Other ratios will work to varying degrees.
+Other font size may also work, but some spacing bugs may appear in places like media captions.